 TO BE CLEAR, I have not accepted money for sex.
-But I don't think the fact that I don't plan on getting married to anyone I date means that I should feel bad about letting someone buy me dinner or even a trip to Paris if they are so moved by my presence in their life.
+But I don't think the fact that I don't plan on getting married to anyone I date means that I should feel bad about letting someone buy me dinner, a trip to Paris, or a tiny treehouse for me and my cat if they are so moved by my presence in their life.

 I'm JUST saying!
 Anyway, here's why I respect and support escorts:

 Don't hate me, but marriage is not about love.
 The origins of marriage are economic, not romantic.
 It is, primarily a legal and financial institution.

 Our culture is heavily-biased towards (straight, traditional) marriage.
 So much so, that single people are penalized.
 The Atlantic recently asserted that single women can expect to pay over $1 MILLION more than married women over their lifetimes.